expo/expo/docs/pages/versions/unversioned/sdk/payments.md

 ## Payment request with card form [Android, iOS]

-Launch `Add Card` view to to accept payment.
+Launch `Add Card` view to accept payment.

 **options (iOS only)** — An object with the following keys: